 - Rombo Chiodato (turbot) Once the whole fish makes it’s way to your table you know that you’ll be happy.
 It’s hand carved right in front of you and then it packs away so much flavor that each bite is almost sensual.
 As if on cue the fish falls apart in your mouth and envelopes you.
 For me, it takes me away to a morning on the ocean.

 I must note that I talked to plenty of food professionals about Costa Di Mare over the last few weeks, writers, chefs and servers who all loved the former restaurant helmed by Paul Bartolotta.
 Loyal friends of the chef and restaurant each had reservations about what they would find at the new incarnation.
 Some could not get past the name change while others were embarrassed to say that much of the old charm was not only there but had been improved upon.
-What I did find is that much of what made this restaurant great has been retained and the hard work made by the staff today will eventually win back those loyalist.
+What I did find is that much of what made this restaurant great has been retained and the hard work made by the staff today will eventually win back those loyalists.